-Electric bikes are becoming popular daily.
+Electric bikes are becoming popular daily in Europe.
 They make it easier to make long commutes and get you far on leisure rides.
-They’re also more prominent because of their many features than regular bikes.
+E-Bikes also more prominent because of their many features than regular bikes.
 However, despite its growing popularity, few people know much about electric bikes.
 To remedy this, this article will explain all you need to know about electric bikes.
 This way, you’ll be able to figure out if an electric bike is the best fit for you.
 So, without further ado, let’s dive right in.

 How Does Electric Bikes Work

-Electric bikes are like regular bicycles; the only difference lies in the engine.
+Electric bikes are like regular bicycles; but with the added help of a battery and a motor.
 An electric bike operates with a battery-powered motor that makes riding more efficient.
 In addition, it usually comes with a small digital display that allows you to determine the amount of motor input as you go.
 These inputs are often referred to as assistance levels.
 So, while you pedal, you can choose an assistance level to make the motor match your level.
 You could also opt for doubling it to increase your efforts and propel you along.

 How They Differ from Other Motorized Vehicles

 For electric bikes to kick in, you have to pedal.
 Additionally, they differ from other electric motorized vehicles because they cannot go faster than 25km/h.
 Due to these restrictions, riders usually don’t need a license to license it like with a scooter.
 The fact that the speed limit is 25km/h doesn’t mean you can’t go faster.
 However, it will cut off the motor assistance you use at this speed.

 If you want to go faster, you might need to pedal harder or simply go downhill.
 When considering an electric bike for kids, the safe speed is one of the top reasons to simply go for it.
 Even when it comes to an electric bike adults can use 25km/h is an impressive speed.
 It is safe for cruising on flat surfaces and will feel very fast when you’re going uphill.